Nevada Supreme Court Electronic Filing

 What happens if there is a technical failure of the court's e-filing system?

-Attorneys will need the following hardware and software to electronically file, view, and retrieve documents in the electronic filing system.
+What hardware and software will parties need to electronically file, view, and retrieve documents in the electronic filing system?

-• A personal computer running a standard platform such as Windows or a Macintosh.
+• A personal computer running a standard platform.

 • Internet service and a compatible browser.